NCMoseley/Vending-Machine-9000/readme.md

 Have functionality for refilling inventory See module: refillinventory

-Have functionality for re-supplying change See module: vendingmachine
+Have functionality for re-supplying change See module: vendingmachine, returnCoins

 Have functionality for dispensing inventory based on payment.
 See module: isitempaidfor

 ## Tech

-It is necessary to install Jest to use test functionality.
+It is necessary to install Jest to use test functionality:

 npm install jest-cli

+use the command 'jest' in the root to run the test suites

 ## Reference